Esri/arcgis-maps-sdk-java-samples/scene/sync-map-and-scene-viewpoints/README.md

 ## How to use the sample

-Interact with the MapView or SceneView by zooming or panning.
-The other MapView or SceneView will automatically focus on the same viewpoint.
+Interact with the map view or scene view by zooming or panning.
+The other geoview will automatically focus on the same viewpoint.

 ## How it works